 Regarding international cooperation, Vietnam was selected as one of about 10 countries and economies to cooperate with the Global Semiconductor Association to organize the world's largest semiconductor event series (SEMICON).
 Domestic training institutions have proactively expanded cooperation with foreign training institutions to promote the effectiveness of research, training, and enhance exchange and learning.

 Emphasizing the role of the semiconductor industry, the Prime Minister affirmed that this is an important field and link in the 4th industrial revolution, especially the development of artificial intelligence.
-This is a field with a fast growth rate; the race to master this technology is very strong and Vietnam cannot stand aside if it wants to build an independent, self-reliant economy associated with proactive, active international integration, deep, substantial and effective.
+This is a field with a fast development speed; the race to master this technology is very strong and Vietnam cannot stand aside if it wants to build an independent, self-reliant economy associated with proactive, active international integration, deep, substantial and effective.

 On behalf of the Government and the Steering Committee, the Prime Minister acknowledged, commended and highly appreciated the participation and efforts of ministries, branches, localities, training institutions and enterprises in developing Vietnam's semiconductor industry, contributing to creating new growth momentum for the economy, creating breakthroughs in science, technology, innovation and national digital transformation.